Giovanni Domenico Cassini: Astronomer

 Cassini observed and published surface markings on Mars (earlier seen by Christiaan Huygens but not published), determined the rotation periods of Mars and Jupiter, and discovered four satellites of Saturn: Iapetus and Rhea in 1671 and 1672, and Tethys and Dione (1684).
 Cassini was the first to observe these four moons, which he called Sidera Lodoicea (the stars of Louis), including Iapetus, whose anomalous variations in brightness he correctly ascribed as being due to the presence of dark material on one hemisphere (now called Cassini Regio in his honour).
-In addition he discovered the Cassini Division in the rings of Saturn (1675).
-He shares with Robert Hooke credit for the discovery of the Great Red Spot on Jupiter (ca. 1665).
+In addition, he discovered the Cassini Division in the rings of Saturn in 1675.
+He shares credit with Robert Hooke for the discovery of the Great Red Spot on Jupiter (ca. 1665).
 Around 1690, Cassini was the first to observe differential rotation within Jupiter's atmosphere.

-In 1672 he sent his colleague Jean Richer to Cayenne, French Guiana, while he himself stayed in Paris.
+In 1672, he sent his colleague Jean Richer to Cayenne, French Guiana, while he himself stayed in Paris.
 The two made simultaneous observations of Mars and, by computing the parallax, determined its distance from Earth.
-This allowed for the first time an estimation of the dimensions of the Solar System: since the relative ratios of various sun-planet distances were already known from geometry, only a single absolute interplanetary distance was needed to calculate all of the distances.
+This allowed for the first time an estimation of the dimensions of the Solar System: since the relative ratios of various Sun-planet distances were already known from geometry, only a single absolute interplanetary distance was needed to calculate all of the distances.

 In 1677, the English philosopher John Locke visited Cassini in Paris.
 He writes, "At the Observatory, we saw the Moon in a twenty-two foot glass, and Jupiter, with his satellites, in the same.
 The most remote was on the east, and the other three on the west.
 We also saw Saturn and his rings, in a twelve-foot glass, and one of his satellites."